Mothers who are ready to wean their babies or to decrease the frequency of breast-feeding may wonder how to make the process easier.

 The following strategies can help both a mother and her baby adjust to a new feeding routine and manage any stress or discomfort that this transition may cause.

 Women do not need to stop breast-feeding if they are not ready, and do not need to continue breastfeeding if they have had enough.

 Nevertheless, a few simple guidelines can help mothers determine whether they want to continue breast-feeding their baby.

 The American Academy of Pediatrics recommend that infants be exclusively breast-fed for the first 6 months of their life.
 Solid foods may be introduced around 6 months.
 After that, breast-feeding can continue for 1 year, or as long as the mother and baby wish to continue.

-Infants over a year old primarily use breast milk as a supplemental food, a source of comfort, and to support the immune system.
+Infants over a year old primarily use breast milk as a supplemental food, a source of comfort, and to

 Women sometimes consider stopping breast-feeding because of pain, breast engorgement, social pressure, or fear that the baby is not getting enough milk.
 Women who want to continue breastfeeding, but who are concerned about these issues, should speak with their doctor or a breast-feeding specialist.